Last updated

 Rotation supports legacy and typed records.
 If using typed record, a 'Login' type field is required.
 Additional fields may be added depending on the rotation type as well.
 See the instructions below.

-See the Troubleshooting section for more information on legacy vs typed records
+See the section for more information on legacy vs typed records

 Commander will use these settings to connect.